remix-run/react-router/packages/react-router-native/docs/guides/animation.md

 </AnimatedChild>
 ```

 It's important to use a [`<Switch>`][switch].
 It will ensure that only one route can match, and therefore gives us a single element on `props.children` to hang on to and render during the animation.
 Finally, you _must_ pass the location to `Switch`.
-It prefers `props.location` over the internal router location, which enables the saved child element to be renered later and continue to match the old location.
+It prefers `props.location` over the internal router location, which enables the saved child element to be rendered later and continue to match the old location.

 There are a handful of props handed to `AnimatedChild` that the parent will know about as it manages the animation.
 Again, this guide is more inspiration than copy/paste right now, feel free to look at the source of this website for exact implementation.
 Alright, let's check out the implementation of `AnimatedChild` (it's copy pasted from the animation used on this site).